enkidevs/curriculum/python/core/fundamental-data-structures/variables-and-types.md

 It is most Pythonic[1] to use single quotes until you need double quotes.

-To define integers (keep in mind these are signed):
+To define integers (keep in mind these are signed, as in they are positive unless specified as negative):
 ```python
 int = 23
 int_2 = -3